ProgNovel/prognovel-contents/novels/yashura-legacy/contents/volume-1/chapter-4.md

 Mila glared at Monkey.
 The monkey-faced peddler closed his mouth as soon as he opened it.

 Romana saw her friend Mila had a bad affinity with her cousin whenever she was angry, thus came to explain from the side, “Young Master Shira, don’t you know people outside the Mossack culture do take engagement seriously?
-It’s understandable for a young heir of a conservative family like Yashura to not care much about it--but, whatever your feelings regarding your engagement is, if Young Lady Bhela has an affair outside, she’ll also drag down Yashura Family’s reputation.
+It’s understandable for a young heir of a conservative family like Yashura to not care much about it--but, whatever your feelings regarding your engagement is, if Young Lady Bhela has an affair outside, she’ll eventually drag down Yashura Family’s reputation.
+You won’t notice it until later you take patriarch’s mantle from your uncle.
 So please be mindful about it more for the sake of your family.”

-They didn’t really think about this deeply since straightforward Mossack people were the type to have children before they were even married.
-If things went awry, Shira reckoned his uncle and the elders in his family might think the engagement matter was similar to puppy love, about children bantering, but the young generation who was exposed to stories and gossips from books and travellers might think about it differently.
-And someone who didn’t hang out so much like Shira wouldn’t be able to tell how these youngsters would talk about this incident in the future.
+Shira usually wouldn’t mind letting Mila have her way with her reasoning, but Romana, her friend, was a daughter of a family elder from a smaller family than Yashura, they knew their stuff and Shira always thought Romana had some talent her father had.
+Shira and older generation Yashuras didn’t really think about this engagement deeply since straightforward Mossack people were the type to have children before they were even married--but mostly because the one who started, Shira’s father Jhuro Yashura, almost hadn’t been home dealing with details to make the engagement looked real.
+At worst when things went awry, Shira reckoned his uncle and the elders in his family might think the engagement matter was similar to puppy love, about children bantering, but Romana seemed to suggest the young generations who were exposed to stories and gossips from books and travellers might think about it differently.

-So Shira stood up and patted his trouser, admitted, “Ah, you’re right, Romana.”
+So Shira stood up and patted his trouser, admitted, “Ah, you’re right.”

-Mila crossed her arms.
-Frowning at her cousin.
-“What are you gonna do now?
+“Of course we are right!”
+Mila sneered.

+Shira rolled his eyes.
+Anyone who didn’t contribute in thinking things through shouldn’t have acted high and mighty in front of him.

+Monkey, who was silent before, cleared his phlegm and showed his support.
+“What are you gonna do now, Young Master?
 Fight them?
 No need to be afraid, I’m with you.”

 Snake, still squatting comfortably, added, “Young Master, my grandfather and my older brother are still here too.
-You won’t be at a disadvantage in case things go downhill.”
+It wouldn’t be too bad if we make some ruckus a little bit.”

 “It’s decided.
 Let’s kick their asses!”
 Mila growled.

 “The heck are you talking about kicking people’s asses in Ngajen Ceremony?”
 Shira grunted.
+“And please, Mister Monkey, Mister Snake, this is family’s matter, you don’t have to worry about it.”

-“Then at least let me slap that slut’s arrogant face!”
+Mila insisted, “Then at least let me slap that slut’s arrogant face!”

 Shira shook his head.

 “Let’s go,” he said.

 “We’re gonna slap her face now?”
-Mila asked.

 “No. We at least have to make Family Yashura’s presence known here,” Shira said.
-He caught his companions’ confused expressions, so he added, “Everyone is getting excited because most of them are young'uns.
+He caught his companions’ confused expressions, so he added, “Everyone is getting excited because most of them are from the younger generation.
 But if this incident gets out of the hands, the elders from other families won’t be silent about it.”

+Shira was sure about this.
+Because hardliners and conservatives usually were from the older ones, people who didn’t meddle much on gossip and such.

 Mila wanted to say something but didn’t after seeing Shira’s relaxed face.
-She didn’t want to say something silly that’d change the boy’s mind.
+At least, the boy said something.
+She didn’t want to say something silly that’d change his mind.
 Therefore, with Shira leading the way, she and her friend Romana went to see the ruckus caused by the noble’s arrival.
 Leaving Monkey and Sneak who were silent looking at their back.

 The two exchanged glances.